The Best Time of Day to Solve Sudoku

 A puzzle solved in the evening is infinitely better than an unsolved puzzle you were "saving" for the perfect morning moment.

 Pick a time that fits your schedule.
 Make it a habit.
 That is what builds the skill.
+An ad-free Sudoku app makes that habit easier to maintain — no ads breaking your flow at the moment you carved out for puzzles.

 The Bottom Line